emyarod/discorcabot/src/modules/lastfm/README.md

 Returns the currently playing or most recently scrobbled track on the associated Last.fm account.
 If no argument is provided, discorcabot will look up its local database to see if the command caller is linked to a Last.fm account, and then fetch the data from Last.fm.

+**Arguments:**

+* `@Discord user` (optional) Check the currently playing or most recently played track of another Discord user who has a Last.fm account connected via Discorcabot

+* `Last.fm handle` (optional) Check the currently playing or most recently played track of a Last.fm user

 #### Weekly charts

 ```